Are Primary Consumers Direct Or Indirect

 What are Primary Consumers?

 Primary consumers, also known as herbivores, are organisms that feed directly on primary producers.
-Primary producers are autotrophic organisms, mainly plants, algae, and cyanobacteria, that create their own food through photosynthesis.
+Because of that, primary producers are autotrophic organisms, mainly plants, algae, and cyanobacteria, that create their own food through photosynthesis.
 Herbivores occupy the second trophic level in a food chain, making them vital in converting plant biomass into energy that can be utilized by carnivores and other higher-level consumers.

 Examples of primary consumers include: